 Lightly sparkling wines get their fizz from the Martinotti or Charmat method for turning wine into sparkling red wine.
 The wine is put into a large pressurized tank where yeast and sugar is added before it undergoes a second fermentation.
 The carbonation is trapped within the tank and forced into the wine.
 The wine is then bottled and a special cork is added to preserve the carbonation.

 The frizzante or sparkling red wine produced has less carbonation than wine produced using other carbonation methods in the bottle.

 For spumante, the metodo classico or Classic/Champanoise method is used to create a much stronger carbonation.
 The second fermentation happens after the wine has already been bottled, thanks to the addition of yeast and sugar beforehand.
 This secondary fermentation results in an intense carbonation that is trapped within the bottle, which is why special reinforced bottles and corks are required.

 This method takes a much longer time to occur, and is labor intense as the bottles must be rotated every day.
 The wine then undergoes a special process to remove yeast sediment before the final corking.

 Because there are so many different styles and types, it can be paired with virtually all foods and a myriad of flavors.
 For example, it goes well with savory flavors such as prosciutto di Parma or balsamic vinegar drizzled over Parmigiano Reggiano or another hard cheeses.
-This easy going drink also works well with pizza or the local fried specialty from Modena, gnocco fritto.
+This easy going drink also works well with pizza or the local fried specialty from Modena, gnocco fritto or tigelle.
 There are even sweet wines that go well with fruit or dessert.